auraphp/Aura.Router/README.md

 Caching
 -------

-You may wish to cache the router map for production deployments so that the router does not have to build the route objects from definitions on each page load.
+You may wish to cache the router for production deployments so that the router does not have to build the route objects from definitions on each page load.
 The methods `getRoutes()` and `setRoutes()` may be used for that purpose.